oracle-livelabs/converged/microservices-cicd/setup/setup-paid.md

     > **Note:** Cloud shell may disconnect after a period of inactivity.
 If that happens, you can reconnect and then run the command to resume the setup.

+9. The setup will ask for you to enter your user's OCID.

+	Be sure to provide the user OCID and not the user name or tenancy OCID.
+The user OCID will look something like:

+	`ocid1.user.oc1....<unique_ID>`

+	> **Note:** Notice the format of "ocid1.user" prefix.

+	It also will ask you to provide a compartment OCID, region value, create a password for Jenkins admin user and run type (enter 1 or 2)

     The setup process will typically take around 10 minutes to complete.

 ## Task 8: Monitor the Setup